btkrausen/hashicorp/terraform/Hands-On Labs/Section 04 - Understand Terraform Basics/02 - HashiCorp_Configuration_Language.md

 ## Task 1: Connect to the Student Workstation
 In the previous lab, you learned how to connect to your workstation with either VSCode, SSH, or the web-based client.
-One you’ve connected, make sure you’ve navigated to the `/workstation/terraform` directory.
+Once you’ve connected, make sure you’ve navigated to the `/workstation/terraform` directory.
 This is where we’ll do all of our work for this lab.

 ## Task 2: Verify Terraform installation